Schwab’s & Obits & the Mortality Heebie-Jeebies

 “It’s interesting when people die…” as Don Henley wailed in “Dirty Laundry.”

-Yeah, I got sucked into that social media obit bit for a bit.
-But no more.
+Yeah, I occasionally get sucked into that social media obit bit.

-Second, as previously lamented, I’m quite aware of my own impending mortality, TYVM.
+Second, as previously lamented, I’m reminded of my own impending mortality, TYVM.

-These days my focus is on a family business project.
-Beyond that, there’s a lifetime of deferred projects, travel, adventures, experiences, reading, listening and viewing to do in whatever cognitive, ambulatory time is left.
+These days my focus is on a lifetime of deferred projects, travel, adventures, experiences, reading, listening and viewing to do in whatever cognitive, ambulatory time is left.

 There a choice: keep rocking the bucket list and live a longer life by staying active, or sit on a couch, accept I’ll never have time, money or energy to do any of that stuff, do nothing, and die sooner.